symfony-cmf/symfony-cmf-docs/bundles/routing_auto.rst

 Why not simply use a single route?
 ----------------------------------

-Of course, our fictional blog application could use a single route with a pattern ``/blogs/my-new-blog/{slug}`` which could be handled by a controller.
+Of course, our fictional blog application could use a conventional single route with a pattern like ``/blogs/my-new-blog/{slug}`` which could be handled by a controller.
 Why not just do this?

-1. By having a route for each page in the system the application has a knowledge of which URLs are accessible, this can be very useful, for example, when specifying endpoints for menu items are generating a site map.
+1. By having a route for each page in the system the application has a knowledge of which URLs are accessible, this can be very useful, for example, when specifying endpoints for menu items are generating a site map or running batch jobs (e.g. taking a screenshot of each page on your site).

 2. By separating the route from the content we allow the route to be customized independently of the content, for example, a blog post may have the same title as another post but might